SINGLE TOOTH MISSING

 1: Before the procedure

-The dentist makes a first examination and takes one or more x-rays of the area to prepare for the procedure.
+The dentist makes a first examination and takes one or more x-rays, diagnostic casts and or surgical guides of the area to prepare for the procedure.

 2: Installing the implant

-The implant is placed.
-At this time, a temporary tooth is provided that allows you to eat and function like normal almost immediately.
+The implant is placed into the bone of the area needed.
 The implant will need a few months to integrate with the jawbone before the next step is taken.

 4: End result